TrisPatt/Big-Ts-Chophouse/README.md

 ## User Experience (UX)

+Immerse yourself in an effortlessly engaging user experience at Big T's Chophouse.
+Our website combines intuitive navigation with stunning visual design, bringing the essence of our restaurant to your screen.
+Whether you're browsing the mouthwatering hero section, making a reservation through our streamlined booking system, or leaving a review, every interaction is smooth and enjoyable.
+With comprehensive information readily available and responsive support at your fingertips, your needs are met with ease.
+Plus, our mobile-friendly design ensures that planning your next visit is a breeze, no matter what device you're using.

 ### Project Goals

+The primary goal of Big T's Chophouse is to deliver an exceptional customer experience on our website.
+This includes offering a seamless and intuitive booking system that allows users to easily create, review, edit, or cancel reservations.
+We also aim to provide a comprehensive and user-friendly menu display, enabling customers to explore our diverse offerings with ease.
+Additionally, our robust platform for managing reviews empowers customers to write, update, and delete their feedback effortlessly.
+Every element of the website is designed to ensure a smooth, satisfying, and engaging experience for all visitors.

 ### Agile Methodology

 Agile Methodology was used to help prioritize and organize tasks, writting the user stories and using Project Boards on Github.
-Template was created to help write User Stories and define Epics
+Templates were created to help write User Stories and define Epics

 * Epics were written containing possible user stories and based on that the website was made.
 * User stories were created by looking at epics and through iterations the project was advancing.